 The power dissipated by an FPGA application has implications on package selection and system design.
 The power consumed by a Spartan-3 generation FPGA is reported using either the XPower Estimator worksheet or the XPower Analyzer integrated in the Xilinx ISE development software.
-For more information on these tools, see the Power Solutions <a href="Power Sol
+For more information on these tools, see the Power Solutions page.